peach-db/peachdb/README.md

 # PeachDB

 <h3 align="center">PeachDB - the AI-First, Embeddings Database</h3>
-<h4 align="center">Managed solution to calculate, store and use embeddings with support for open-source and multimodal models.</h4>
+<h4 align="center">Managed solution to calculate, store and use embeddings,<br> with support for open-source and multimodal models.</h4>

 <br/>